BSc. (Hons)

 Program

-Embark on a mission to intentionally and actively drive technological change on the continent with industry-relevant software engineering knowledge and skills you will acquire throughout your learning journey at ALU.
+Embark on a mission to drive technological change on the Continent with industry-relevant software engineering knowledge and skills you will acquire throughout your learning journey at ALU.
 Delivered in partnership with one of Silicon Valley’s top tech schools, the Holberton School, the BSE program will challenge you to innovate and learn by doing right from day one at ALU.

 Students of the BSE program are equipped with a deep understanding of complex problems on the continent, how technology and innovation is defined in Africa and the role they will play as entrepreneurial technology leaders in solving Africa’s grand challenges.
 During their learning journey, BSE students gain the technical foundations of being excellent software engineers who will lead the fourth Industrial Revolution (4iR) and digital transformation of Africa.

-Graduates of the Software Engineering programme effectively stand out from the crowd with a strong portfolio of technical skills in mobile and web development, cloud computing, user experience design, and artificial intelligence and machine learning, bolstered by a plethora of well-sought-out soft skills like critical thinking, leadership, quantitative reasoning, entrepreneurial thinking.
+Graduates of the Software Engineering programme stand out from the crowd with a strong portfolio of hands-on technical skills in mobile and web development, cloud computing, user experience design, and artificial intelligence and machine learning, bolstered by a plethora of in-demand skills like critical thinking, ethics in software engineering, leadership, quantitative reasoning, and entrepreneurial thinking.

 Admissions